Ai-Kiwi/Voxelith/readme.md

  - Infinite world.

 ### Work in progress.
- - LOD systems, so the GPU doesn't render full quality all at once.
+ - lose objects with physics (objects rendering and stored, no physics yet)
+ - Physics system for entites.
  - Mesh editor.
+ - Full lighting system
+ - (postponed) LOD systems, so the GPU doesn't render full quality all at once.
  - See non-sun-based shadow in volumetric lighting.
- - Full lighting system
- - Physics system.
  - Fix for volumetric lighting blowing out the whole scene's colours.

 devlogs for project : https://github.com/Ai-Kiwi/ai-kiwi-devlog/tree/main/voxelith